Smoking in the U.S.

 Has Smoking Lost Its Cool?

 While lighting up a cigarette was once considered a sign of class and sophistication or, at the very least, an act of coolness, smoking seems to have lost some of its spark in recent years.
-According to the Federal Trade Commission, 190.2 billion cigarettes were sold in the United States in 2021, marking the first time cigarette sales dropped below 200 billion since the FTC started tracking them in 1963.
+According to the Federal Trade Commission, 173.5 billion cigarettes were sold in the United States in 2022, which is by far the lowest number since the FTC started tracking cigarette sales in 1963.

-As our chart illustrates, cigarette sales have declined more or less continuously over the past 40 years, dropping by more than 50 percent since 2000 and by 70 percent since smoking's heyday in the early 1980s.
-In the meantime, cigarette advertising and promotional spending climbed from $1.2 billion in 1980 to $8.1 billion in 2021, most of the latter coming in the form of wholesale and retail price discounts.
+As our chart illustrates, cigarette sales have declined more or less continuously over the past 40 years, dropping by almost 60 percent since 2000 and by more than 70 percent since smoking's heyday in the early 1980s.
+In the meantime, cigarette advertising and promotional spending climbed from $1.2 billion in 1980 to $8 billion in 2022, most of the latter coming in the form of wholesale and retail price discounts.

 Description